This month, we caught up with Diana Piper from Cerebral Palsy Alliance to learn more about the organisation & their volunteer program!

 7. What are the good things about your position?

 Volunteers are by their very nature generous, kind, happy and often very inspiring people.
 It is a rare thing to have a role which brings you into contact with such people on a day to day basis.
 In addition to this, I have the privilege of knowing that by supporting our clients and staff with volunteers, our team is making a real difference.
-Whether it be supporting a client in the gym or during an art program, or simply putting a smile on someone’s face, or by helping raise funds – our volunteers make a tangible impact on our organisation every day – what more could you want from a job?
+Whether it be supporting a client in the gym or during an art program, or simply putting a smile on someone?s face, or by helping raise funds – our volunteers make a tangible impact on our organisation every day – what more could you want from a job?

 8. What are the challenges?

 There are always some roles which are hard to fill and it’s disappointing when we can’t fulfil a request from our staff.
-It’s also difficult turning well-intentioned volunteers away – we cannot take on everyone who contacts us, if there is no role available for them, or indeed if they are simply not suitable for a particular role.
+It’s also difficult turning well-intentioned volunteers away – we cannot take on everyone who contacts us, for example if there is no role available for them, or indeed if they are simply not suitable for a particular role.

 But the biggest challenge is always retention – balancing the effort, time and money involved in on-boarding a volunteer with the value they can bring to the organisation.
 We must always be aware of this equation and be constantly conscious of recruiting the right volunteer for a particular role.
 This ensures happy volunteers who stay longer.